mjancarik/merkur/docs/docs/integration-with-app.md

 ## Integration with React

 For easy integration with React library we created the `@merkur/integration-react` module.
 The module is designed for both client-side and server-side use.

 You can use your own application stack to make the API call for `widgetProperties`.
-You then pass `widgetClassName` and `widgetProperties` from the API call result to `MerkurWidget`.
-The component then does all the hard work for you.
+You then pass `widgetProperties` from the API call result to `MerkurWidget`.
+The component then automatically generates `div` container with appropriate selector (currently onl `id` and `className` are supported), based on the one defined in widget properties and takes care of all the hard work for you.

 ```jsx
 import React from 'react';